 I returned on May 27th and actually found adult cicadas in Princeton.
 I found dozens of Magicicada cassini and a few Magicicada septendecim.
 There were not enough adults to form viable choruses.
 I doubt a few mated.
 I heard a single Magicicada cassini court song, so all least they were trying.

 The most interesting cicada I saw was this Magicicada cassini with a mosaic pigment mutation, which caused the unusual orange marking on its abdomen.
 At first, I thought it was a Magicicada septendecim, but Chris Simon confirmed that it was not.

-I also drove Rt 29 from Trenton to Frenchtown, across Rt 12 to Flemmington, and down Rt 31 and heard no cicada populations.
+I also drove Rt 29 from Trenton to Frenchtown, across Rt 12 to Flemington, and down Rt 31 and heard no cicada populations.
 I visited Sourland Mountain.
-I visited many of the markers on Magicicada.org but found no cicadas, and certainly no viable adult populations (no singing, not enough to perpetuate a population).
+I visited many of the markers on Cicadas @ UCONN (formerly Magicicada.org) but found no cicadas, and certainly no viable adult populations (no singing, not enough to perpetuate a population).

 North of Dublin, Ohio

 On June 10th I made it to the suburbs north of Dublin, Ohio (itself north of Columbus).
 There I encountered a very active periodical cicada emergence.
 I mostly found Magicicada cassini, but I could hear Magicicada septendecim from time to time.
 I have little doubt that many cicadas mated and some of their progeny will survive to appear in another 14 or 17 years.

 Cedar Springs, OH